Yamaha32088/Lucee-Redis-Pub-Sub/README.md

 # Lucee-Redis-Pub-Sub
 Lucee event gateway used for Redis Pub/Sub

-Clone of https://github.com/nmische/cf-redis-sub-gateway and adapted to work with Lucee
+Based on https://github.com/nmische/cf-redis-sub-gateway and adapted to work with Lucee

 # License
 MIT License